$k$-torsionfree modules and Frobenius extensions: Introduction

-The notion of $k$-torsionfree modules was firstly introduced by Auslander and Bridger in \cite{AB}.
-It is worth mentioning that, as the origin of Gorenstein homological algebra, the notion of modules of G-dimension zero was defined in term of $k$-torsionfreeness in \cite{AB}, see Remark \ref{remark of G-dimension}.

-Recall that a subcategory $\mathcal{X}$ of $R$-${\rm mod}$ is called extension closed, if the middle term $X$ of any short exact sequence $0\rightarrow X'\rightarrow X\rightarrow X''\rightarrow 0$ is in $\mathcal{X}$, provided the end terms $X', X''$ are in $\mathcal{X}$.
-We are concerned with the closure of extension of the subcategory $\mathcal{T}^k(R)$.
-The motivation is that the closure of extension of the subcategory $\mathcal{T}^k(R)$ equivalent to $R$ is quasi $k$-Gorenstein.
+We are concerned with the extension-closedness of the subcategory $\mathcal{T}^k(R)$.
+Recall that a subcategory $\mathcal{X}$ of $R$-${\rm mod}$ is called \emph{extension-closed}, if the middle term $X$ of any short exact sequence $0\rightarrow X'\rightarrow X\rightarrow X''\rightarrow 0$ is in $\mathcal{X}$, provided the end terms $X', X''$ are in $\mathcal{X}$.
+Due to \cite[Theorem 4.7]{AR1} and \cite[Theorem 3.3]{Hu1}, the extension-closedness of the subcategory $\mathcal{T}^i(R)$ for $1\leq i\leq k$ equivalent to $R$ is right quasi $k$-Gorenstein.
 As a generalization of $k$-Gorenstein rings in the sense of Auslander, the notion of quasi $k$-Gorenstein rings was introduced by Huang in \cite{Hu2}.
-We call a ring $R$ is \emph{right quasi $k$-Gorenstein} if the right flat dimension of the $i$st term in a minimal injective resolution of $R$ as a right $R$-module is less than or equal to $i+1$ for any $0\leq i\leq k-1$.
+We call a ring $R$ is \emph{right quasi $k$-Gorenstein} if the right flat dimension of the $i$-st term in a minimal injective resolution of $R$ as a right $R$-module is less than or equal to $i$ for any $1\leq i\leq k$.
+The $k$-Gorenstein rings and their generalizations play important role in homological algebra, representation theory of algebras and non-commutative algebraic geometry \cite{AR, AR1, Hu2, HI}.

-As a generalization of Frobenius algebra, the notion of Frobenius extensions (see Definition \ref{Def of FE}) was firstly introduced by Kasch in \cite{Kas1}.
+As a generalization of Frobenius algebras, the notion of Frobenius extensions was firstly introduced by Kasch in \cite{Kas1}.
 The fundamental example of Frobenius extensions is the group algebras induced by a finite index subgroup.
-They play an important role in representation theory and knot theory (see \cite {Kad0,Kad}).
-There are other examples of Frobenius extensions including full matrix ring over a base ring, Azumaya algebra over the base ring, finite extensions of enveloping algebras of Lie super-algebra and finite extensions of enveloping algebras of Lie coloralgebras etc \cite{FMS,Sch}.
-More examples of Frobenius extension can be found in \cite[Example 2.4]{Z} .
-We refer to a lecture due to \cite{Kad} for more details.
+Frobenius algebras and extensions are of broad interest in many different areas, for example, they provide some connection between representation theory and knot theory \cite{Kad0}, and are used in study of Calabi-Yau properties of Cherednik algebras and quantum algebras \cite{BGS}.
+We refer to \cite{Kad} for more details.